freeCodeCamp/i18n-curriculum/curriculum/challenges/japanese/06-quality-assurance/advanced-node-and-express/send-and-display-chat-messages.md

 });
 ```

-フォームの送信コードの中で、`messageToSend` を定義した後、ただしテキストボックス `#m` をクリアする前に、イベントをエミットする必要があります。 イベント名は `'chat message'` にし、データは `messageToSend` にする必要があります。
+Within the form submit code, you should emit an event after you define `messageToSend` but before you clear the text box `#m`.
+The event should be named `'chat message'` and the data should just be `messageToSend`.

 ```js
 socket.emit('chat message', messageToSend);
 ```

-次に、サーバー上でソケットをリッスンし、 `message` というデータを持つイベント `'chat message'` を受信する必要があります。 Once the event is received, it should emit the event `'chat message'` to all sockets using `io.emit`, sending a data object containing the `username` and `message`.
+Now, on your server, you should be listening to the socket for the event `'chat message'` with the data being named `message`.
+Once the event is received, it should emit the event `'chat message'` to all sockets using `io.emit`, sending a data object containing the `username` and `message`.

 In `client.js`, you should now listen for event `'chat message'` and, when received, append a list item to `#messages` with the username, a colon, and the message!

-この時点でチャットが完全に機能し、すべてのクライアントにメッセージが送信されるはずです！
+At this point, the chat should be fully functional and sending messages across all clients!

-正しいと思ったら、ページを送信してください。 エラーが発生している場合、<a href="https://forum.freecodecamp.org/t/advanced-node-and-express/567135#send-and-display-chat-messages-11" target="_blank" rel="noopener noreferrer nofollow">この時点までの完成形のコードをこちらで確認できます</a>。
+Submit your page when you think you've got it right.
+If you're running into errors, you can <a href="https://forum.freecodecamp.org/t/advanced-node-and-express/567135#send-and-display-chat-messages-11" target="_blank" rel="noopener noreferrer nofollow">check out the project completed up to this point</a>.

 # --hints--

-サーバーは、`'chat message'` をリッスンして正しくエミットする必要があります。
+Server should listen for `'chat message'` and then emit it properly.

 ```js
 async (getUserInput) => {